SBA 7(a) and SBA Community Advantage Loans

 Affordable interest rates

 The SBA 7(a) loan program makes funding from $50,000 to $5 million possible for startups and growing businesses in any qualified industry.
-The Community Advantage loan program, which provides loans of up to $250,000, is a unique type of 7(a) loan designed to provide additional support for businesses operating in underserved areas.
-In general, the program details are the same for 7(a) and Community Advantage loans.
+The SBA 7(a) rates fluctuate, and the rate is determined by your financing needs.
+The SBA Community Advantage loan program, which provides loans of up to $250,000, is a unique type of 7(a) loan designed to provide additional support for businesses operating in underserved areas.
+In general, the program details are the same for 7(a) and SBA Community Advantage loans.

 - Loan amounts: Up to $5 million (maximum of $250,000 for Community Advantage)

-- Interest rate: Competitive, variable interest rates determined on a case-by-case basis
+- Interest rate: SBA 7(a) rates are competitive, variable interest rates determined on a case-by-case basis

 - Time to funding: Approvals in 30-45 days after you submit a complete application, time to funding varies based on project